bhanukushwah/Meraki-Design-Studio/README.md

 # Meraki-Design-Studio
-Simple Landing page of a website created using HTML and Scss.
+Simple Landing page of a website created using HTML and SASS.
 # Requirements
 Web Browser